 My typical morning begins with browsing Instagram, which I use as a visual library for Chinese learning and educational inspiration.
 Since I’m trying to improve my Chinese skills, I need all the extra help I can get!
 In the morning, I have only a few minutes to scroll through Instagram before my kids wake up.
 Therefore, I am selective about following feeds with easy-to-read Chinese flashcards which prime my brain to think and speak Chinese.

 If you don’t have Instagram, I highly recommend it!
 The social media platform is free and easy to use on your mobile device or desktop computer.
 This post is the first of a 3-part series about using Instagram as an educational resource.
-Here, I will share my 7 favorite Instagram accounts for Chinese learning.
-The second and third parts will detail my favorite accounts dedicated to children’s education.
+Here, I will share my 8 favorite Instagram accounts for Chinese learning.
+The second and third parts of my Instagram series will detail my favorite accounts dedicated to children’s education.

 1. Written Chinese (@writtenchinese)